li-rongzhi/PDF-Extractor/README.md

 This PDF content extractor can extract content from PDF files, with mixed types of content inside, like images, text, and tables.

-After the PDF file going through the pipeline, the client will get a folder containing the following stuff:
+After the PDF file goes through the pipeline, the client will get a folder containing the following stuff:
-- a folder called images for extracted images;
+- A folder called images for extracted images;
-- a folder of text files extracted from each extracted image;
+- A folder of text files extracted from each extracted image;
 - Excel files for tables;
-- a txt file for all texts inside the PDF file.
+- A txt file for all texts inside the PDF file.

 (ps: folder exists only if not empty)